lmaurits/BEASTling/docs/tutorial.rst

     $ curl -OL https://raw.githubusercontent.com/lmaurits/BEASTling/release-1.2/docs/tutorial_data/ie_cognates.csv
     [...
 Download progress]

-(curl is a command line tool do download files from URLs, available under Linux and Windows.
+(curl is a command line tool to download files from URLs, available under Linux and Windows.
 You can, of course, download the file yourself using whatever method you are most comfortable with, and save it as `ie_cognates.csv` in this folder.)